PiotrTymoszuk/microViz/README.md

 ## Installation

-You may easily fetch the package `devtools`:
+You may easily fetch the package via `devtools`:

 ```r